-Hollywood and Highland is also a good base to start a walking tour of Hollywood Boulevard and the best place to park while doing it.
-See it along with Grauman's Chinese Theater, the Dolby Theatre and the Hollywood Walk of Fame.
+Hollywood and Highland is also a good base to start a walking tour, of Hollywood Boulevard and the best place to park while doing it.
+Nearby you can also see the Chinese Theater, the Dolby Theatre and the Hollywood Walk of Fame.

 Here's a tip to save money: parking is cheaper with validation.
-Even if you... didn't buy anything, you'll save money if you get a coffee or bottle of water at Starbuck's.
+Even if you didn't buy anything, you'll save money if you get a coffee or bottle of water at Starbuck's.
 Some shops will validate if you ask nicely, even if you didn't buy anything there, but do be polite about it.
-And another tip from a friendly security guard who has to find his car every day in that big parking lot: park along the only wall that has parking spaces and it will be easy to locate your vehicle when you're ready to leave.

 Road to Hollywood and the Babylon Courtyard

 The Road to Hollywood starts at street level and runs up the steps.
 It's a tribute to Hollywood's ability to transform even the most ordinary-seeming of individuals.
-Follow it up and across the courtyard to a tribute to the place where many aspiring starlets may have made their most desperate bid for fame.
+Follow it up and across the courtyard.

-The Road crisscrosses the courtyard a few times and then heads toward the back of the complex, where you'll find a tribute to another piece of Hollywood lore.
+The Road crisscrosses the courtyard a few times and then heads toward the back of the complex, where you can get a good view of the Hollywood Sign.

 The Babylon Courtyard

-The...
-Babylon Courtyard and the Babylon Gate that towers over it draw their inspiration from the elaborate set for a filmed called Intolerance made by director D. W. Griffith in 1916.
-If you thought some of today's films were long, this one was a 3.5-hour epic that followed four storylines over several centuries, one of them set during the fall of the Babylonian Empire to Persia in 539 BC.
+The Babylon Courtyard and the gate that towers over it draw their inspiration from the elaborate set for the film Intolerance made by director D. W. Griffith in 1916.
+If you thought some of today's films were long, this one was a 3.5-hour epic that followed four storylines over several centuries.

 A Movie Star's Story on the Road to Hollywood

-This is just one of the many stories on the Road to Hollywood, but one we think typifies the thrill of early-day Hollywood.
+This is just one of the many stories on the Road to Hollywood, but one that typifies the thrill of early-day Hollywood.
 A few other stories we like: